vios-s/tsaftarislab.github.io/_tutorials/dream2021.md

 ## Accompanying Material {#material}

-The contents of this tutorial were compiled into a [paper](https://arxiv.org/abs/2108.12043).
-It is a initial draft and all feedback is welcome.
+The contents of this tutorial have been compiled into a [paper](https://arxiv.org/abs/2108.12043).
+It is an initial draft and all feedback is welcome.
 Feel free to send an email to the authors with suggestions.
-We've also created a [github repository](https://github.com/vios-s/disentanglement_tutorial) that provides links to code of important works in the area.
+We have also created a [github repository](https://github.com/vios-s/disentanglement_tutorial) that summarizes the codebases of important works in the area.

  ```
 @misc{liu2021tutorial,